MaterialsΒΆ

 Cornell box lit by a single rectangular area light on the ceiling.
 The coloured walls produce visible colour bleeding on the floor and white sphere.

-Debug materials¶
+Debug materialsΒΆ

 Two materials are available for development and debugging:

-ShowNormals — maps the surface normal to RGB: [ \text{colour} = 0.5(\hat{n} + \mathbf{1}) ] Red = +X axis, Green = +Y axis, Blue = +Z axis.
+ShowNormals β maps the surface normal to RGB: [ \text{colour} = 0.5(\hat{n} + \mathbf{1}) ] Red = +X axis, Green = +Y axis, Blue = +Z axis.

-Constant — emits a fixed solid colour regardless of lighting.
+Constant β emits a fixed solid colour regardless of lighting.
 Useful for environment backgrounds.

 All surfaces shown with the ShowNormals material.
 Note how the smooth normal interpolation on the imported mesh makes the face boundaries invisible.

-The CRTP material system¶
+The material dispatch systemΒΆ

-// MaterialParamsUnion — POD struct, GPU safe
+// MaterialParamsUnion β POD struct, GPU safe

 union MaterialParamsUnion {

-LambertianParams lambertian;
+LambertianParams lambertian; // albedo only

-MirrorParams mirror;
+MirrorParams mirror; // (empty)

-RoughMirrorParams rough_mirror;
+RoughMirrorParams rough_mirror; // albedo + roughness

-GlassParams glass;
+GlassParams glass; // refractive_index

-LightParams light;
+LightParams light; // emission RGB

 };